Sl1mb0/castline/README.md

 Additional features of `castline`:

-- Provide information about packet loss in relation to packet size/amount.
+- Provides information about packet loss in relation to packet size/amount.
   - Must know how many packets or "requests" are being responded to successfully; how many aren't
-      - run three different tests with three different quantities each of size/amount and inform user of percentage of packets not responded to
+  - runs three different tests with three different quantities each of size/amount and informs user of percentage of packets not responded to
   - allow user to specify custom packet size/amount; will output total and percent of packets lost

 My goal is to add more features to `castline`, but I'm a network n00b